-The BPT is also more modulated than the PT in the bulk motion portion of the experiment in magnitude and 3.2$\times$ in phase (Figure \ref{fig:resp}c).
-While the BPT magnitude shows much sharper peaks for bulk motion compared to breathing, the PT magnitude is much smoother and appears similar to the breathing signal.
-This suggests that it may be more difficult to distinguish among different motion types using the PT.
+BPT-Rx is also 4.3$\times$ more modulated than the PT in the bulk motion portion of the experiment in magnitude and 3.2$\times$ in phase (Figure \ref{fig:resp}c).
+While the BPT-Rx magnitude shows much sharper peaks for bulk motion than breathing, the PT magnitude is smoother, similar to the breathing signal.
+Thus, Figure \ref{fig:resp}a and c suggest that BPT-Rx can achieve greater motion sensitivity than PT, and that bulk motion appears noticeably different from respiration.

-We further demonstrate the BPT's ability to separate between motion types by applying Principal Component Analysis (PCA) to the different receiver signals.
-We compared the time evolution of the three main PCs of the PT and BPT for a portion of the data with breathing and bulk motion.
-Fig. \ref{fig:resp}e suggests that breathing is much better separated from bulk motion in the BPT (right) compared to the PT (left), with the green dashed line indicating a separating plane.
+Figure \ref{fig:resp}e further demonstrates that breathing is better separated from bulk motion in BPT-Rx PCs (right) compared to PT PCs (left), with the green dashed line indicating a separating plane.
 Separation in the PC feature space may be a good metric to distinguish between motion types.
-For instance, after a training period, one could use this information to reject outliers or prospectively acquire data with only respiratory motion.
+For instance, after a training period, this information could be used to reject outliers or prospectively acquire data only during respiratory motion.

 We found that BPT-Rx signals from some coils over a broad BPT-Tx frequency range have multiple peaks.
 The simulation (Figure \ref{fig:rocker}) suggested that standing wave patterns with multiple peaks and nulls are created when transmitting into an empty bore.
 In a setting with a human subject in the bore, the body modulates the standing wave based on its conductive properties, and this standing wave changes with motion; thus, the setting is much more complex.
 Figure S3a shows manually chosen coil signals from the respiratory experiment with multiple peaks across a broad range of BPT-Tx frequencies (300/427.6, 800/927.6, 1800/1927.6, 2400/2527.6MHz), with corresponding coil positions in S3b.
 This result further supports the standing wave mechanism.